 If you have a new product or a special deal going on, you’ll want your customers to know about it.
 Unless the customer visits your site regularly, there’s no way for them to know about your new products or specials unless you tell them about it.
 Email automation is a way to keep your customers in the loop.

 Make The Most of Email Automation With MailBakery

 As you can see, email automation is an important part of your email marketing strategy.
-When sending automated emails, it’s important to remember to have well designed emails that will capture your readers’ attention.
+When you are sending automated emails, it’s important to remember to have well-designed emails that will capture your readers’ attention.

 * We also accept other layered design formats such as Figma, Zeplin, AI, INDD and etc.